If Hookup Culture Is Empowering, Why Am I Miserable?

 Some women feel forced to participate in hookup culture

-Women who don't enjoy casual sex really have two options, said Wade.
 "One is that they don't participate in any sexual activity at all, which also means never getting into any sort of romantic relationship with someone," she said.
 "The other is passing through this period with a person, the hookup period, with the hopes of coming out the other end as that person's girlfriend."

 For all the talk about freedom and women's liberation, heteronormative hookup culture tilts the power dynamic in men's favor.
-In a scenario where a woman wants something more and the dude isn't so sure, it often falls to him to decide whether a hookup progresses to a relationship.
+In a scenario where a woman wants something more and the guy isn't so sure, it often falls to him to decide whether a hookup progresses to a relationship.

-"Engaging in hookup culture while wholeheartedly craving love and stability was perhaps the least feminist action [we] could take," as Fessler wrote.
+"Engaging in hookup culture while wholeheartedly craving love and stability was perhaps the least feminist action [we] could take," Fessler wrote.

 "We're not being true to ourselves, we're not being honest with ourselves when we try to play this game," Morgan warned.
 "We're pretending, 'Oh, I can be emotionless.
 I can hook up and not be hurt or feel some type of way.'"

-"If you are actively choosing to close your heart off, to shut your emotions off, it's going to be difficult for you to connect with somebody intimately when you're ready," she said.
+"If you are actively choosing to close your heart off, to shut your emotions off, it's going to be difficult for you to connect with somebody intimately when you're ready," Morgan said.
 "And it's going to make it difficult for you to see red flags because you're not tapping into your emotional body.
 So when women think it's a sign of strength to not tap into your emotions or to feel emotions, it's actually weakening you.
 It's hurting your intuition."

-* Names have been changed.
+*Names have been changed.